Picovoice/picovoice/demo/rust/README.md

 ### File Demo

 The file demo allows testing Picovoice on a corpus of audio files.
 The demo is mainly useful for quantitative performance benchmarking.
-It accepts 16kHz audio files.
-Picovoice processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
+It accepts mono 16kHz WAV audio files.
 The following processes a file looking for instances of the wake phrase defined in the file passed to the `--keyword_path` argument and then infers the follow-on spoken command using the context defined by the file passed to the `--context_path` argument:

 ```console